 All emergency locations are managed within the Microsoft Location Information Server (LIS).
 Users are added and assigned to physical locations including a civic address plus any other relevant location information such as floor, quadrant, suite, or room.
 In addition, Teams allows enterprises to specify network locations of WiFi access points and subnets.
 Microsoft has indicated that support for ethernet switches/server ports is pending.

-The majority of Teams 911 calls will use the most current, dynamic location for call routing and display of the address to public safety.
-The static or pre-provisioned address will be used in the event that a dynamic location is not provided.
+Microsoft Teams E911 calls will use the most current, dynamic location for call routing and display of the address to public safety.

 At the time of a 911 call, the location of the WiFi access point or subnet that the user is currently connected to will be provided to Bandwidth (and, ultimately, public safety).
 This capability provides the most accurate caller location to first responders, setting the stage for faster emergency response.
 It also allows the enterprise to provide a dispatchable location as part of the nomadic VoIP requirements for RAY BAUM’s Act.